Sofer v SwissIndependent Trustees: Is it a loan or is it a distribution?

 Evidence of fraudulent bad faith

-The Court of Appeal agreed with the High Court that the appropriate test for determining dishonest breach of trust is the test set out in Fattal, but disagreed with the High Court’s conclusions.
+The Court of Appeal agreed with the High Court that the appropriate test for determining dishonest breach of trust is the test set out in Fattal, but disagreed with the High Court’s conclusion that the Claimant had not set out sufficient particulars to sustain a case of dishonesty.
 Applying the Fattal test, in order to show dishonest breach of trust, the Claimant must show:

 - a deliberate breach of trust;